-If you are struggling with your mental health, get support.
-Anxiety UK has online resources and practical support tools, like videos and mood self-assessments.
-The NHS also has lots of information about managing your mental health.
+- If you are struggling with your mental health, get support.
+The NHS has lots of information about managing your mental health.
+They also have tips about managing anxious thoughts about COVID-19.
 If your low mood or anxiety isn’t getting better, talk to your doctor.
 Mental health is as important as physical health.
 You will not be wasting anyone's time.

 What is the latest government guidance?

 Although everyone has had a different experience of COVID-19 throughout the pandemic, it is still a risk to many people.
 The government still advises people at risk to be careful, especially in crowded and indoor spaces.

 In England, you can read the government’s living with COVID-19 plan.
 This explains the plans to protect people, even without restrictions in place.
 If you have tested positive for COVID, the government also has advice on isolation periods.
 This advice also applies if you have any symptoms of a chest infection, plus a high temperature.
 They suggest that you stay at home and avoid other people until you don’t have symptoms any more.

 In Wales, the government suggests isolating if you have any symptoms of COVID, until you either test negative or no longer have symptoms.
 Visit gov.wales for more information.

 In Scotland, you don’t have to wear face coverings on public transport or inside anymore, but the government still recommends that people wear them.
 You should isolate if you test positive for COVID, or have a high temperature and don’t feel well enough to carry out your normal routine.
 Your isolation should end when you feel better.
 Visit gov.scot for more details.